eugenehp/zitadel-next-app-js/README.md

 ## Introduction

-[Next.js](https://nextjs.org) is a modern JavaScript website framework created and maintained by Vercel.
-Modern because instead of letting developers build one type of a website, it lets developers design Single Page Application ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) with the capabilities of Static Site Generation (SSG) and Server-Side Rendering (SSR) and deploy it to different types of hosting providers, including Vercel, Netlify, Amazon Web Services, and so on.
+[Next.js](https://nextjs.org) is a modern JavaScript website framework created and maintained by Vercel. it  is modern because instead of letting developers build one type of a website, it lets developers design Single Page Application ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) with the capabilities of Static Site Generation (SSG) and Server-Side Rendering (SSR) and deploy it to different types of hosting providers, including Vercel, Netlify, Amazon Web Services, and so on.

-Going with Next.js will let you focus on your product in place, instead of setting up development infrastructure, Next.js already comes with the development toolkit out of the box and provides you a development server to easily run code modifications in the browser, while you edit the codebase.
+Using Next.js will let you focus on your product in place, instead of setting up development infrastructure, because Next.js already comes with the development toolkit out of the box and provides you with a development server to easily run code modifications in the browser, while you edit the codebase.

 Next.js is a modern framework, so it focuses on code optimization and performance optimization for better User Experience (UX) and Developer Experience (DX).
-This includes some advanced features like code splitting, Hot Module Replacement ([HMR](https://webpack.js.org/concepts/hot-module-replacement/)), and others.
+This includes some advanced features like code splitting, Hot Module Replacement ([HMR](https://webpack.js.org/concepts/hot-module-replacement/)), among others.

-Next.js has a great and large open source community with a rapid release cycle backed by Vercel, as well as a wide ecosystem of a variety of plugins built for Node.js and React, where both are used to deliver a highly performant Next.js experience.
+Next.js has a large open source community with a rapid release cycle backed by Vercel, as well as a wide ecosystem of a variety of plugins built for Node.js and React, where both are used to deliver a highly performant Next.js experience.

 In this tutorial, you will learn how to set up a Next.js project using JavaScript and integrate with [ZITADEL Identity management](https://github.com/zitadel/zitadel), an open-source version of Auth0, and a security layer for your web application.